We are a varied group of people, all of whom delight in singing together. You can read some more information below about many of the Singers below.

 Bio and image to follow

-“ I enjoy singing in harmony in a singing community.
-For me, the Singers help to satisfy a primal need to sing with others.“
+Dave enjoys singing in harmony in a singing community; for him, the Singers help to satisfy a primal need to sing with others.
+This primal need stems from having Welsh blood.

-Hobbies and Interests: W.I., Church, reading, knitting, gardening and socializing.
+Hobbies and Interests: W.I., Church, reading, knitting, gardening and socialising.

 “I enjoy singing the wide variety of music and the friendships that come with being a member of The Marchington Singers.”